MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-migration-identity-mapping-tool.md

 ## Remove Consent

-Follow the steps below to remove consent for the SPO Identity Mapping Application from your Azure Tenant.
+Follow the steps below to remove consent for the SharePoint Identity Mapping Application from your Azure Tenant.
 Once these steps have been performed, it will be necessary to provide consent the next time the identity mapping process is ran.

 1. Browse https://portal.azure.com